evanhedding/ditto-test/README.md

   haven't heard the news yet and passes it along.
 - **CONVERGE** — once a searcher learns where the pilot is, it heads straight there.

-Crucially, no searcher is ever *told* to switch behavior.
-Each switches itself the moment its own knowledge changes: the finder becomes the mule simply by being the finder, and the others start regrouping the instant the news reaches them.
-The run ends when everyone knows the location and has gathered there.

 ## Key trade-offs & assumptions

 These are deliberate simplifications that keep the first version honest and robust: